Justified representation: Basic concepts

-Justified representation properties
+Properties

 Ideally, we would like to require that, for every L-cohesive group, every member must have at least L representatives.
-This condition, called Strong Justified Representation (SJR), might be unattainable, as shown by the following example.
+This condition, called strong justified representation (SJR), might be unattainable, as shown by the following example.
 Example 1.
 There k=3 seats and 4 candidates {a,b,c,d}.
 There are n=12 voters with approval sets: ab, b, b, bc, c, c, cd, d, d, da, a, a.
 Note that the Hare quota is 4.
 The group {ab,b,b,bc} is 1-cohesive, as it contains 1 quota and all members approve candidate b.
 Strong-JR implies that candidate b must be elected.
-Similarly, The group {bc,c c,cd} is 1-cohesive, which requires to elect candidate c.
+Similarly, the group {bc,c c,cd} is 1-cohesive, which requires to elect candidate c.
 Similarly, the group {cd,d,d,da} requires to elect d, and the group {da,a,a,ab} requires to elect a.
 So we need to elect 4 candidates, but the committee size is only 3.
 Therefore, no committee satisfies strong JR.

 There are several ways to relax the notion of strong-JR.

 Unanimous groups

 One way is to guarantee representation only to an L-unanimous group, defined as a voter group with at least L quotas, who approve exactly the same set of at least L candidates.
-This condition is called Unanimous Justified Representation (UJR).
-However, L-unanimous groups are quite rare in approval voting systems, so Unanimous-JR would not be a very useful guarantee.
+This condition is called unanimous justified representation (UJR).
+However, L-unanimous groups are quite rare in approval voting systems, so unanimous-JR would not be a very useful guarantee.

 Cohesive groups

 Remaining with L-cohesive groups, we can relax the representation guarantee as follows.
 Define the satisfaction of a voter as the number of winners approved by that voter.
-Strong-JR requires that, in every L-cohesive group, the minimum satisfaction of a group member is at least L. Instead, we can require that the average satisfaction of the group members is at least L. This weaker condition is called Average Justified Representation (AJR).
+Strong-JR requires that, in every L-cohesive group, the minimum satisfaction of a group member is at least L. Instead, we can require that the average satisfaction of the group members is at least L. This weaker condition is called average justified representation (AJR) or average fair share (AFS).
 Unfortunately, this condition may still be unattainable.
-In Example 1 above, just like Strong-JR, Average-JR requires to elect all 4 candidates, but there are only 3 seats.
+In example 1 above, just like strong-JR, average-JR requires to elect all 4 candidates, but there are only 3 seats.
 In every committee of size 3, the average satisfaction of some 1-cohesive group is only 1/2.